Thomas Morton (colonist)

 Thomas Morton (c.
 1579–1647) was an early colonist in North America from Devon, England.
 He was a lawyer, writer, and social reformer known for studying American Indian culture, and he founded the colony of Merrymount, located in Quincy, Massachusetts.
+He is the author of New English Canaan, an anti-Puritan work which could be considered the first book banned in America, as it was banned by the Puritans in colonial times.